abhirockzz/kafka-data-explorer-cdc/README.md

       - postgres
 ```

 Kafka Connect workers: Both the connectors (source and sink) run within this container.
-The PostgreSQL connector is built into [debezium/connect](https://hub.docker.com/r/debezium/connect) image and the Azure Data Explorer connector is installed on top of that (you can check this `Dockerfile` TODO)
+The PostgreSQL connector is built into [debezium/connect](https://hub.docker.com/r/debezium/connect) image and the Azure Data Explorer connector is installed on top of that (you can check this [Dockerfile](connector/Dockerfile))

 ```yaml
   connect: